 In the Middle School, the ABCs of inclusion (Affirm Identity, Build Community, and Cultivate Leadership Skills) are an important part of our approach to Diversity, Equity, and Inclusion.
 This simple mnemonic device from Beverly Tatum, Ph.D., provides an outline for critical dimensions of effective learning environments.

 This effort begins with Tiffany Smith, the Director of Middle School, and is grounded in The BVR Student.
 During her tenure as director—and with assistance from Associate Director of the Middle School Ann Bevan Hollos—Tiffany has instituted norms in the Middle School community and effective strategies for engaging students and families.
-This includes asking students to share what a particular “BVR Student” skill or habit means to them in our Middle School Meetings.
+This includes asking students to share what a particular “BVR Student” skill or habit means to them in our Middle School Meetings, and occasionally giving families opportunities to share middle school moments with students through the recap of these meetings.
 For the Middle School faculty and staff, she has facilitated conversations that ask them to contemplate their relationships with students, examine their instructional practices, and engage in self-reflection.

 Others in the MS assume essential roles when it comes to DEI—with the entire community expected to fully engage in the work.